 If you want to configure Simple History, from settings click on Simple History.
 A few options will appear on the screen and each performs a task:

 Show History: In this section, you can enable or disable your dashboard history.

-RSS Feed: You can update RSS feed and enable to help you review changes occurred on your website.
+RSS Feed: You can update your RSS feed and enable it to help you review changes that occurred on your website.

 Once you have configured Simple History make sure to click on save.